contentful/rich-text-renderer-java/html/README.md

 ----------------------------

 The example above will not work to override a default renderer, the to-be-overridden renderer will be checked before the new one.
-For those kind of challenges, use the `.addRendererUpFront(…,…)` method: It will move the renderer and checker to the front of the list of renderer and will therefore be checked first.
+For those kind of challenges, use the `.overrideRenderer(…,…)` method: It will move the renderer and checker to the front of the list of renderer and will therefore be checked first.
 If the checker does not return true, the default renderer will be used.
 Upon returning the checker returning true, the current search for a renderer will be aborted and the found renderer be used.